 How to File

-You can now submit your form online
+Submit your form online

 Reprisal complaints must be filed to our Office not later than 60 days after the day on which you knew—or in the Commissioner’s opinion, ought to have known—that the reprisal was taken.
 However, the Commissioner may extend this period if he believes it is appropriate.
 As such, it is important to file a complaint even if the alleged reprisal occurred more than 60 days ago.